Colorado Plant Ecosystems

 Piñon-Juniper woodlands are found throughout western and southern Colorado.
 The proportion of Piñon pine to junipers changes according to the elevation and climate conditions of a site.
 Populations range from almost exclusively one species of juniper to a mix of pine and one or more juniper species.

 The montane ecosystem ranges from 8,000 to 10,000 feet and is dominated by pines, Douglas-fir and aspen.
 Ponderosa pine, which can be found growing in the adjoining Foothills ecosystem as low as 5,600 feet, is more common on dry, south facing slopes east of the Continental Divide and in the southwestern portion of Colorado.
 On north facing slopes, moist areas and in northwest Colorado, Douglas-fir is the dominant plant.
 Lodgepole pine and aspen are common at the upper elevations of the montane.

-Aspen are found throughout the montane ecosystem in microclimates that receive 25 or more inches of moisture annually and are cooler than sites in lower elevation ecosystems.
+Aspen are found throughout the montane ecosystem.
+They are typically in microclimates that receive 25 +inches of moisture annually and are cooler than sites in lower elevation ecosystems.